 - Posted by Anna Stamatiou

-- marine litter, plastic bags, research
+- marine litter, research

 Recent research vindicates MEDASSET’s ongoing fight against marine debris